Free · Accurate · Always Updated

 Tax Summary

-Reference slabs for both regimes as per Budget 2024.
+Reference slabs for both regimes as per the latest Finance Act.
 Surcharge and 4% cess apply additionally.

 Income RangeTax Rate